hacksparrow/apoc/README.md

 MATCH (n:{type}) RETURN n
 ```

-Variable placeholders are marked with a variable name between `{` and `}`.
+Variable placeholders are marked with a variable name between `{` and `}`, with no space between them.
 The variable placeholder is replaced with the corresponding variable value, when it is passed in a **variables** object as the second parameter of an apoc query.

 ```
 let Apoc = require('apoc')